 I love reading on vacation, but it’s such a pain to drag several books there and back.
 But, I’ve noticed in the vacation rentals that we stay in, most of them have a lending library somewhere in the house.

-So, one of my favorite ways to declutter books is to take a book (or books) that I can read while on vacation and then leave and just add to their library.
-And, if needed, I can grab a new book to take home with me.
+So, one of my favorite answers for what to do with unwanted books is to take a book (or books) on vacation with me.
+Sometimes they will be books I haven’t read yet and I’ll read them while on vacation and then leave and just add to their library.
+But sometimes I’ll bring a few unwanted books just to donate to the cause.
+And, if needed, I can grab a new book to read from their library.

 I’ve noticed that sometimes hotels have lending libraries!
 So again, if you are on vacation and your hotel has a lending library, bring a few that you can leave and add to their library.
 And if you need a new book, grab one to take with you!